-- Just its distinctive name serves as enough to make the remarkable Bleeding Tooth Fungus stand out.
+- Just its distinctive name serves as enough to make the remarkable Bleeding Tooth Fungus stand out in the minds of most people.
 Not surprisingly, it also remains inedible.
-However, the astonishing fungus isn’t actually toxic.
+However, the astonishing fungus actually isn’t actually toxic.

-- Furthermore, its inedibility stems from its extremely bitter taste.
-But no doubt its appearance plays a role in that, as well.
-In fact, that acridity even persists after the mushroom has been dried.
+- Furthermore, its lack of edibility only stems from its extremely bitter taste.
+But no doubt its appearance plays a role in that, as well, for most of us.
+Further, in fact, that acridity even persists after the mushroom has been dried.

-- Mycologist Howard James Banker first identified it in 1913.
-Later experts debated its classification.
+- In addition, the mycologist Howard James Banker first identified it in 1913.
+Later experts debated its classification for many years.
 In addition to its sheer appearance, it remains notable for a somewhat different physical structure.

-- Finally, despite its generally repugnant appearance, it does have its usefulness.
+- Finally, despite its generally repugnant appearance, the Bleeding Tooth Fungus does have its usefulness.
 It, and also related species, has value to those who extract dyes from mushrooms.
 In its case, these usually consist of blue, green, and beige.

 Bleeding Tooth Fungus Physical Description

-Most notably, only the emotional shock, and for some, revulsion, at the appearance of the Bleeding Tooth Fungus is large.
-The remarkable mushroom itself ranks as an average-sized specimen of its kind.
+Most notably, only the emotional shock, and for some, revulsion, at the appearance of the Bleeding Tooth Fungus qualifies as large.
+The remarkable mushroom itself actually ranks as an approximately average-sized specimen of its kind.

-Firstly, the body of the incredible fungus typically reaches heights of about 4.1 in (10.5 cm).
-At the top, a quite irregular shaped cap forms.
+Firstly, the body of the incredible fungus typically reaches heights measuring about 4.1 in (10.5 cm).
+Secondly, at the top, a quite irregular shaped cap forms.
 This may be as much as 8 in (20 cm) across, but usually stays somewhat smaller.

-In addition, this cap generally begins as an off-white color.
-However, as it ages, this changes.
+Thirdly, in addition, this cap generally begins as a comparatively dark, off-white color.
+However, as this part of the fungus ages, this changes.
 It then becomes light brown, with darker blotches.
 But inside, the flesh itself appears as a light brownish-pink.

 Finally, though, one of its most extraordinary features is the viscous liquid young specimens exude when moist.
 This has a dark red pigment, producing the appearance of actually bleeding.
-This, therefore, serves as the source of the common name.
+This, therefore, serves as the source of the common name of Bleeding Tooth Fungus.